 H.R.
 4273 was introduced in the House on March 28, 2012 by Representatives Pete Olson (R-TX), Michael Doyle (D-PA), Lee Terry (R-NE), Gene Green (D-TX), Adam Kinzinger (R-IL), and Charles Gonzalez (D-TX).

-Copies of testimony from each witness are available here.
+A transcript of the hearing, including testimony from each witness, is available here.